survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ...
 ```

 Given it needs to do more work, it took longer to execute the build.
-But on the plus side the build is significantly smaller now and our vendor build went from 141 kB to roughly 42 kB.
+But on the plus side the build is now smaller and our vendor build went from 141 kB to roughly 42 kB.

 T> UglifyJS warnings can help you to understand how it processes the code.
 Therefore, it may be beneficial to have a peek at the full output every once in a while.